LordAshes/Talespire-AssetDataPlugin/README.md

 the name of the callback (static) type and the name of the callback (static) method.
 This allows this method to be used with reflection when trying to implement soft dependency on Asset Data plugin.

+## Backlog Queue

+The backlog queue is transparent to the use of the Asset Data Plugin.
+Instead of data change notifications being sent out right away (like they were in previous versions).
+Data change notifications are placed in a backlog queue based on the subscription.
+Items in the queue are periodically processed which results in the actual notification.
+However, this allows the processing of the queue to implement a checker.
+If the subscription has not provided a checker then the data change sends out a data change notification (same as in previous versions).
+If a checker is provided during the subscription (either a custom one or one of the provided ones) then the data change is passed to the checker and a notification is sent out only if the checker returns true.
+If the checker returns false then the data change is placed on the back of the queue after having its failure count increased by one.
+If the failures exceeds the configured number of attemps then the item is, instead, removed from the queue.

+This implementation resolves the common issue of plugins performing actions on assets during board load but the assets not being loaded yet.
+This normally means that the plugin either needs to detect this condition and delay processing of its requests or needs to have some sort of a delay and re-try key combination.
+The Asset Data Plugin solves this by not only implementing that backlog to queue data changes until the assets are ready but it does it in a transparent way to the plugin using it so that the plugin can just assume that the assets are ready when the data change notification is received.
+This make the code of the plugin much easier because the plugin does not need to have any code related to checking that the asset is available (beyond the specification of a checker in the subscribe).

+## Invalid Request

+It is possible that a board can have invalid data change messages.
+For example, when minis are removed from a board in an unexpected way, the board no longer contains the mini but the Asset Data Plugin may still have information for it.
+This means on board load it will try to process that information but there is no corresponding mini for the request to be processed on.
+To address this, the Asset Data Plugin has a max attempt count.
+When it gets a data change request, it will attempt to process it up to a number of times equal to the max attempts.
+If it succeeds before that number of attempts then nothing else is done.
+If it fails on all those attempts then the request is dropped from the backlog.
+This ensures that the Asset Data Plugin does not continue to try to process these the whole session dramatically increasing CPU usage.